Optimal investment under partial information and robust VaR-type constraint: Conclusion

 \section{Conclusion}

-The present paper analyses the combined impact of partial information and (robust) VaR-type regulation on utility maximization problems.
-The inclusion of the partial information does not change the form of the optimal terminal wealth, in comparison with the full information case, but it does make the solution more complex.
-The state price density process from the observationally complete market setting is much more involved and the terminal state price density depends on the entire realization of the process up to the terminal time. \\
+This paper analyzes the combined effects of partial information and (robust) VaR regulation on utility maximization problems.
+The inclusion of partial information does not change the shape of the optimal final wealth compared to the case of complete information, but it makes the solution more complex.
+The state price density process is much more complex in this case since the final state price density depends on the entire realization of the process up to the final time point. \\

-If the regulator builds a different prior about the market price of risk than the financial institution, the subjective belief of the regulator will not change the optimal structure, but does influence the region at which the terminal wealth is ensured with the regulatory threshold.
+If the regulator uses a different prior (or a worst-case prior) to set the regulatory constraint, the subjective belief of the regulator does not change the optimal structure, but affects the range in which the optimal terminal wealth matches the regulatory capital requirement.